yuripinheirot/tabnews-scrapy-ia/README.md

 ## 🔗 API Endpoints

 - **POST /get-by-urls**: Accepts a list of URLs to scrape and returns the summarized content.

-## 🌐 Target Website

-- This scraper is specifically designed for the [TabNews](https://www.tabnews.com.br/) website. 📰✨

 ## ▶️ How to Run the Application